nkrishnanpdx/deepscan/deepsecscan_report.md

 - **Affected Products:** N/A

 **Description:**
-A vulnerability known as "Microarchitectural Data Sampling Uncacheable Memory" (MDSUM) that allows an attacker to infer data from uncacheable memory on Intel processors.
+A vulnerability in Intel processors allowing local attackers to infer data from CPU cache, known as Microarchitectural Data Sampling (MDS).

+---

+### CVE-2019-11135 — CVE-2019-11135
+- **Severity:** Unknown
+- **CVSS Score:** N/A
+- **Published Date:** Unknown
+- **Affected Products:** N/A

+**Description:**
+A flaw in Intel processors related to Transactional Synchronization Extensions (TSX) Asynchronous Abort, potentially leaking data from the CPU cache.

 ---